 While this recipe will make about four 6-ounce drinks, it is very easy to double or triple to create more.
 You can even downsize it and make a single glass for yourself on a hot summer afternoon.

-- 4 ounces simple syrup
+4 ounces simple syrup

-- 12 ounces seltzer water
+12 ounces seltzer water

-- In a pitcher or a measuring cup with a spout, mix the lime juice and simple syrup.
+In a pitcher or a measuring cup with a spout, mix the lime juice and simple syrup.

-- Fill four glasses with ice.
+Fill 4 glasses with ice.

-- Divide the sweetened lime juice mixture between the glasses (about 3 ounces each).
+Divide the sweetened lime juice mixture between the glasses (about 3 ounces each).

-- Crack a fresh bottle of seltzer to ensure your drink has maximum carbonation.
+- Use the freshest soda for the best taste and fizz; crack a fresh bottle of seltzer to ensure your drink has maximum carbonation.

 - Switch to another clear soda if you like.
 Ginger ale, lemon-lime soda, and tonic water each add a different flair to the Lime Rickey.